idaholab/moose/framework/doc/content/framework/documenting.md

     type = CSVDiff
     input = one.i
     csvdiff = one_out.csv
-    requirement = "The system shall must compute a value."
+    requirement = "The system shall compute a value."
   []
   [two]
     type = RunException